matcyr/APBJC2024_GNN_Tutorial/readme.md

 This repository provides a tutorial on building a Graph Neural Network (GNN) for drug response prediction from scratch.
 The project includes data processing, model layers, and a Jupyter Notebook to run the full pipeline.

+- Drug response prediction plays a crucial role in precision medicine, aiming to determine how various drugs will impact specific cell lines or patients, ultimately assisting in creating personalized treatment strategies.

+- The GNN approach is highly effective for learning representations from small molecule graphs, making it well-suited for this type of task.

+We will cover data processing, building the model, and running predictions step by step.
+You are expected to:
+1. Get familiar with the drug response prediction problem.
+2. Gain basic knowledge of the Graph Neural Network (GCN and GIN).
+3. Understand the pipeline to train and evaluate machine learning and deep learning models for drug responses.

 We will use the **GDSC** project as the drug response dataset.